-Ever wanted to visualize Google sheets data, creating dashboard views and generate appealing reports?
+Ever wanted to have proper Google sheets data visualization, creating dashboard views and generate appealing reports?
 Visible is a SaaS company that allows you to create dashboards views and graphs from multiple sources.
 Google sheets are one of the data sources you can integrate with Visible.
 That is why we are going to see how you can get the most out of your Google sheets using Visible.

 Visible allows you and your company to present boring data into a simpler, easier and a more attractive way.
 You can integrate your data from Google sheets into Visible and then bring your team together to centralize your company’s data.
 Pretty awesome, right?

-These kind of SaaS company´s keep on growing due to the necessity to summarize any kind of data like financial reports, KPI’s, sales and marketing reports, to name a view examples.
+These kinds of SaaS companies keep on growing due to the necessity to summarize any kind of data like financial reports, KPI’s, sales and marketing reports, to name a view examples.
 Nowadays, KPI´s and similar numbers have to be measurable.
 With Visible you can have a quick look and understand metrics in an easier and clearer way.
 Simply visualize Google sheets data!

 Visible is a great solution to easily build your dashboards and keep your stakeholders well informed.
 With Visible you can create dashboard views for many other purposes.
 In our opinion, the greatest use is definitely for KPI’s, metrics and reports.

-They’re making sure that every company has the chance to engage and leverage their key stakeholders through better looking data reports.
+They’re making sure that every company has the chance to engage and leverage their key stakeholders through better-looking data reports.
 One of their success formulas is to sincerely care about customer experience.
-Another one is to set new records for their first reply time and building a powerful, yet friendly to use product.
+Another one is to set new records for their first reply time and building a powerful, yet friendly to use the product.